|Fees||Look up fees|

 On successful completion of this subject, students should be able to:

-- explore the impact that screen media have had in defining and mediating our interaction with the world around us;
+- assess the impact that screen media have had in defining and mediating our interaction with the world around us;

-- evaluate screen media such as television, film, computer games, the internet, mobile phones and iPods within the broader historical context of other media forms such as magic lanterns, stereoscopes, panorama and perspective boxes;
+- evaluate screen media such as television, film, computer games, the internet, mobile phones and iPods within the broader historical context of other media forms such as magic lanterns, maps and diagrams;

 - examine the impact that digital media have had on shaping the social sphere - from gallery spaces and art exhibitions, to retail centres and shopping experiences;